 But since September, he’s been enduring chemotherapy.
 He has a port in his chest to make the drug drip easier.
 And now Reynolds feels good enough to take on one of his old routes.
 Volunteers like Reynolds are encouraged not to stick around with clients, who need to remain anonymous, not draw too much attention.
 But a number of the clients want to hear about his health.
 An older man’s eager to show Reynolds his pen-and-ink drawings.
 One young man calls Reynolds an inspiration.

-“When we first met him, he was just a joy,” he sees over a yapping dog.
+“When we first met him, he was just a joy,” he says over a yapping dog.
 “So … you know, you gotta keep on keeping on.
 And he’s encouragement, so we just gotta keep on going.”

 Reynolds fell in love with photography back when he was 15 and bought a Minolta from his earnings as a ‘Morning News’ paperboy.
 And then came his first time in a darkroom during a summer workshop.